UBCSailbot/docs/docs/current/network_systems/repo_structure.md

 ```

 At the root of the directory is a `package.xml`.
 This file tells ROS2 that the network_systems package exists.
 It is
-what allows us to run, for example: `ros2 run network_systems example`.
+what allows us to run, for example: `ros2 run network_systems main_launch.py`.

 `.github/` contains Github specific files like workflows for continuous integration.